Browse by Medical Category

 While eating nutritious foods is important during pregnancy, it is equally important to protect yourself from harmful bacteria and pathogens that can make you or your baby sick.

 Fish and seafood are excellent low-fat sources of many nutrients including protein, omega-3 fatty acids and minerals such as calcium and zinc.
-There are a few types of fish, however, that pregnant and breastfeeding women should not eat due to their potential higher content of 2 pollutants: methyl mercury and PCB’s (polychlorinated biphenyls).
+There are a few types of fish, however, that pregnant and breastfeeding women should not eat due to their potential higher content of methyl mercury and PCB’s (polychlorinated biphenyls).